-Annually the Audit Committee adopts an annual cycle for its working duties and areas for which the Audit Committee is responsible.
-In 2016, the fiscal cycle together with the Audit Committee’s work plan were reviewed due to new regulations such as the EU’s audit reforms and amendments in the Swedish Companies Act that came into force in 2016.
-The Audit Committee is responsible for and monitors according to an adopted schedule among other things accounting and reporting, audit, internal control, corporate governance, risk management, sustainability, financial policy, investment decisions, insurance, disputes and strategic accounting issues as well as compliance with rules and regulations.
-In 2016, the Audit Committee also evaluated and modified its work which more closely follows Ratos’s interim reporting and restructured its work on valuation issues and impairment testing, which resulted in a plan with five regular meeting every year and the auditor will hereafter participate in all Committee meetings.
-Issues articularly addressed in 2016 included valuation and impairment issues.
-The CEO and senior executives normally participate in the meetings of the committee as rapporteur.
+Each year, the Audit Committee adopts a fiscal cycle for its working duties and areas for which the Audit Committee is responsible.
+In 2019, adjustments were made to the Audit Committee’s fiscal cycle and formal work plan.
+The Audit Committee is responsible for and monitors according to an adopted schedule, among other things, accounting and reporting, audit, internal control, corporate governance, risk management, purchases of non-audit-related services, tax payment, the parent company’s guarantee and equity commitments, IT security, insurance, disputes and strategic accounting matters as well as compliance with rules and regulations and certain policy documents adopted by Ratos’s Board.
+Furthermore, the Audit Committee oversees Ratos’s externally operated whistleblowing system.
+The Audit Committee’s work follows Ratos’s interim reporting and Ratos’s work on valuation matters and impairment testing, with five regular meetings held every year where the auditor participates in all Committee meetings.
+Specific matters addressed in 2019 included valuation and impairment matters, follow-up of bank terms, commitments concerning capital contributions and disputes.
+The CEO and senior executives normally attend the meetings of the Committee to present specific matters.

-The main duties of the Audit Committee are as follows:
+The main duties of the Audit Committee are as follow:

 - monitor the financial reporting and submit recommendations and proposals to secure the accuracy of the reports

 - with regard to the financial reporting, monitor the efficiency of the company’s internal control, internal audit and risk management.

 - consider valuation issues and assessments in closing accounts

 - keep itself informed about the audit of the annual accounts and consolidated financial statements and the Supervisory Board of Public Accountants’ quality control as well as review the audit process